 Located in Room 126 of the Barbara Bush Center for Science and Technology, the Business, Math and Sciences Tutoring Center serves as an important resource for Columbia College students.
 It provides a supportive learning environment for students who need assistance outside of the classroom in Biology, Business, Chemistry, CIS and Mathematics courses.
 Student tutors are available numerous hours during the week, including evening and online, as well as some weekend hours to guide students with problem sets, homework, test prep and problem solving skills.
-A list of available tutors and their hours will be displayed outside the center.
-The Business, Math and Sciences Tutoring Center also provides access to computers, calculators, books, DVD's, and other resource materials for student use while in the center.
+A list of available tutors and their hours will be displayed outside the center and on the BMS Tutoring Center Canvas course.
+The Business, Math and Sciences Tutoring Center also provides access to computers, calculators, books, DVD's, and other resource materials for student use while in the center or through the BMS Tutoring Center Canvas course.
 Contact the Business, Math and Sciences Tutoring Center 803-786-3724.